 Routine softcopy aerotriangulation methods were applied to establish a network of precise camera positions and other control for mapping, and to provide model parameters and orientation elements required for digital compilation.
-This work was initiated by RSD personnel in November 2010 utilizing a Digital Photogrammetric Workstation (DPW), which is a configuration of computer hardware, modular software components, and other associated peripheral devices.
-The digital images were measured and adjusted as a single block using BAE Systems SOCET SET (version 5.5.0) photogrammetric suite including the Multi-Sensor Triangulation (MST) module and in conjunction with the Bingo (version 5.6) aerotriangulation software.
-Upon successful completion of the aerotriangulation process, the Bingo software provided the standard deviations for each aerotriangulated ground point, which were used to compute a predicted horizontal circular error of 0.54 meters based on a 95% confidence level.
+This work was initiated by RSD personnel in April 2012 utilizing a Digital Photogrammetric Workstation (DPW), which is a configuration of computer hardware, modular software components, and other associated peripheral devices.
+The digital images were measured and adjusted as a single block using BAE Systems SOCET SET (version 5.6.0) photogrammetric suite in conjunction with the Bingo (version 5.6) aerotriangulation software.
+Upon successful completion of the aerotriangulation process, the Bingo software provided the standard deviations for each aerotriangulated ground point, which were used to compute a predicted horizontal circular error of 0.6 meters based on a 95% confidence level.
 An Aerotriangulation Report was written and is on file with other project data within the RSD Project Archive.

-The project database consists of project parameters and options, camera calibration data, adjusted exterior orientation parameters, and positional listing of all measured points.
+The project database consists of project parameters and options, camera calibration data, interior orientation parameters, adjusted exterior orientation parameters, and positional listing of all measured points.
 Positional data is referenced to the North American Datum of 1983 (NAD83).